 Admission to the Graduate School of Baylor University and the PhD program in Social Work is conducted by formal application.
 The admissions committee admits seven students every other year through a highly selective process.
-(The next cohort of seven students will begin classes in June 2017.)
 The committee selects students who have a clear interest in developing theory, policy and research skills in a substantive area relevant to the field of social work, a superior academic record in all previous work, and the maturity, intellectual ability, and readiness for doctoral study.
 The doctoral committee will specifically look at the critical factors below that are deemed important for success in graduate studies.
 Documents with information about these factors are part of the application process.

-Graduate Record Exam (GRE) scores
+1. Graduate Record Exam (GRE) scores